4nthvny/4nthvny.github.io/aboutme.md

 This site is where I share:
 - 🛡️ Cybersecurity labs and writeups
-- 🧠 Notes from certifications and courses
+- 🧠 Tips and advice on certifications
 - 📓 Personal reflections on learning and career

 You can find me on [GitHub](https://github.com/4nthvny) and [LinkedIn](https://www.linkedin.com/in/anthony-d-rivera/).
 Thanks for stopping by.